 Okafor gets a surprise start as Embiid-less Sixers fall to Wizards

-After he saw no action in four games, the 76ers decided to start Jahlil Okafor at center on Saturday night.
-Even more surprising was that Sixers coach Brett Brown would not commit to Nerlens Noel's regaining his spot as Joel Embiid's backup.
+After seeing no action in four games, it was decided that Jahlil Okafor would start at center for the Sixers on Saturday night.
+Even more surprising was that Sixers coach Brett Brown would not commit to Nerlens Noel regaining his spot as Joel Embiid's backup.

 Start the conversation, or Read more at Philly.com.